-Through our more than 75 investment partners, Alto connects accredited and non-accredited investors to platforms offering both private equity and venture capital opportunities, where investors can use their tax-advantaged IRA funds.
+Through our variety of investment partners, Alto connects accredited and non-accredited investors to platforms offering both private equity and venture capital opportunities, where investors can use their tax-advantaged IRA funds.

 However, for many new to alternative investments, these terms can be confusing.
 What exactly are private equity and venture capital?
 And what is the difference between private equity and venture capital?